Connecticut Yankee Council

-The Connecticut Yankee Council of the Boy Scouts of America is located in Milford, Connecticut.
-It is council #072 and serves 37 towns and cities in Connecticut, located in Fairfield County, New Haven County, and parts of Hartford County.
+The Connecticut Yankee Council of Scouting America is located in Milford, Connecticut.
+It is council #072 and serves 37 towns and cities in Connecticut, including Fairfield, New Haven, and parts of Hartford counties.
 The present council was formed in 1998 by the merger of Quinnipiac Council (#074) and Fairfield County Council (#068).Owaneco Lodge is the Order of the Arrow lodge that serves this council.

 History

 In 1998, the council was formed by the merger of Quinnipiac Council and Fairfield County Council.

 Organization

 Connecticut Yankee Council is divided into the following districts: